Package Map

 If you want to…Use entry pointWhy

-Build a React TUI with components and hooks@visulima/tui/reactIncludes the React renderer and Ink-compatible API
+Build a React TUI with components and hooks (Ink)@visulima/tuiFull Ink-compatible component library with 50+ components

 Paint terminal cells directly from a Uint32Array@visulima/tui/coreLowest-level runtime, direct control over render loop and buffer